-In accordance with the Swedish Companies Act the 2011 Annual General Meeting adopted guidelines for remuneration of senior executives within H&M. To view the full guidelines please refer to the Administration Report of H&M in Figures 2011 including the Annual Accounts and Consolidated Accounts.
+In accordance with the Swedish Companies Act the 2012 Annual General Meeting adopted guidelines for remuneration of senior executives within H&M. To view the full guidelines please refer to the Administration Report on pages 45-46 of the H&M Annual Report 2012.